brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 ### Druid 3 (any subclass)/Kensei Monk X

 We’re once again using the Kensei Monk for most of this build, but now we’re dipping into Druid.
 This does _not_ gain a fighting style, but Druids do get a spell at level 3 that can serve as the cornerstone of this build: Heat Metal.
 You can lodge darts in an enemy, then cast Heat Metal on the dart to deal damage on that turn, and as a bonus action on subsequent turns.
-The challenge is that this takes 2 or even 3 rounds to really pay off, and a lot of encounters don’t have single enemies that last that long.
+The challenge is that this takes 2 or even 3 rounds to pay off, and a lot of encounters don’t have single enemies that last that long.

 This can be a difficult build to make work mechanically, in a character concept that’s already pretty convoluted, so don’t go into this thinking that this will be an easy character to run.
 Still, this is certainly an interesting concept if you’re wanting to try something different.

 ## This is a lot to keep track of.
 Are dart throwers really worth it?

 Well, frankly, dart throwers are not going to be any more powerful than other martial builds.
-In fact, a [well-built archer character](/5e-build-guides/archer-builds/) will probably do more damage at just about every level.
+A [well-built archer character](/5e-build-guides/archer-builds/) will probably do more damage at just about every level.
 This isn’t a character you build because you want to be really strong; instead, this character is a niche concept that provides something different.

 Thankfully, DnD 5e is a game where you can play with an interesting but not as optimal build and have just as much fun as playing with a powerhouse character who can kill anything.
 The big question is what other players at your table will be doing.
 If you’re at a table that values roleplay above combat efficiency, this can be a fun build.
 If you’re at a table where everyone is min-maxing to get the most powerful characters, a dart thrower can get left behind.
 Make sure you know what kind of game you will be playing before committing to this, or any other niche character concept.
 The most important thing is just to have fun.
 If a unique and interesting character concept sounds like fun to you, it probably will be.